 Implants for teeth replacement also offer a long-term solution.
 While dentures and bridges may still be effective and less expensive at first, over time, they may not be so affordable.
 These more traditional options usually require more repairs and maintenance than their more permanent implant counterparts.
 In addition, implants can last a lifetime.

 In evaluating financial options, the first step is to check with your dental insurance company and find out what portion of the dental implant it will cover.
-For the remaining expense, our practice accepts health care credit from CareCredit and Lending Club Patient Solutions – low-interest, sometimes no-interest accounts offering monthly payment plans.
-With one of these options, you can have access now to needed health care services.
-To determine the appropriate solution in financing dental implants or for any of the solutions we provide we invite you to make an appointment for a consultation with one of our qualified dentists.
+For the remaining expense, our practice accepts health care credit from CareCredit— a low-interest, sometimes no-interest account offering monthly payment plans.
+With such an option, you can now have access to needed health care services.
+To determine the appropriate solution in financing dental implants or for any of the solutions we provide, we invite you to make an appointment for a consultation with one of our qualified dentists.